Skip to content

 • Effective reduction of the bacterial burden in colonised or locally infected wounds 4

-An innovative post operative film dressing for preventing SSI in wounds post vascular surgery.
-Learn more here.
+Leukomed Sorbact an innovative post operative film dressing for preventing SSI in wounds post vascular surgery and in closed surgical wounds in maternity after a caesarean section.

 1 Stanirowski J, Bizon M, Cendrowski K, et al (2016b) Randomized controlled trial evaluating dialkylcarbamoyl chloride impregnated dressings for the prevention of surgical site infections in adult women undergoing caesarean section.
 Surg Infect (Larchmt) 17(4): 427 -35.